meliorence/react-native-snap-carousel/README.md

 > Please note that **we do not plan on Open-Sourcing the code of our showcase app**.
 Still, we've put together [an example](#example) for you to play with, and you can find some insight about our map implementation [in this comment](https://github.com/archriss/react-native-snap-carousel/issues/11#issuecomment-265147385).
 > The folks at [codedaily.io](https://codedaily.io) have created a great tutorial about implementing a similar feature.
 [Go check it out!](https://codedaily.io/tutorials/9/Build-a-Map-with-Custom-Animated-Markers-and-Region-Focus-when-Content-is-Scrolled-in-React-Native)

-## Props, methods and getters

-In order to let you to create mighty carousels and to keep up with your requests, we add new features on a regular basis.

-Consequently, the list of available props has become really huge and deserves a documentation of its own. **You can [find it here](https://github.com/archriss/react-native-snap-carousel/blob/master/doc/PROPS_METHODS_AND_GETTERS.md).**

 ## Usage